 Faculty members in the Graduate Program represent several different academic disciplines and teaching activities vary in nature, depending on the instructors’ specific objectives.
 The faculty’s specialized interests help make possible a broad range of program offerings including courses on, the criminal justice process, victimology, security management, criminal law, juvenile justice, law and psychology and terrorism.

-Briefly stated, the Graduate Program in Criminal Justice endeavors to:
+Briefly stated, the Graduate Program in Criminology and Criminal Justice endeavors to:

 - Assist in developing criminal justice and private security leaders capable of assuming responsibility for policy planning and administration.